Adversarial Prompt Distillation for Vision-Language Models: Ablation Studies

+\textbf{Prompt Depth and Length} In Figure \ref{fig:depth_length} (left), we examine the impact of prompt depth on the performance of our APD method, evaluated on CLIP with a ViT-B/16 vision backbone.
+As prompt depth increases, APD’s adversarial robustness steadily improves, suggesting that deeper prompts enhance the model’s ability to resist adversarial attacks by providing richer, more nuanced representations, allowing the model to better capture complex features and patterns.
 Figure \ref{fig:depth_length} (right) illustrates the effect of prompt length on APD’s performance.
-Across different prompt lengths, APD consistently outperforms APT-VL in both natural accuracy and adversarial robustness.
 Notably, as prompt length increases, APD’s adversarial robustness initially improves, peaking at a length of 16, before declining.
-At a length of 32, both APD and APT-VL exhibit reduced natural accuracy and adversarial robustness.
+At a length of 32, APD exhibits reduced adversarial robustness.
 This observation suggests that in few-shot scenarios with limited training data, excessively long prompts may lead to underfitting, as additional prompt tokens require more data for effective optimization.

-\textbf{Trade-off Between Natural Accuracy and Adversarial Robustness} We examine the influence of the hyperparameter $\beta$ on the distillation outcomes for APD.
-As shown in Figure \ref{fig:ablation_for_beta}, increasing $\beta$ results in a gradual decline in the student model's natural accuracy.
-In contrast, robust accuracy initially improves, peaking at $\beta=0.2$ before declining.
+\textbf{Trade-off Between Clean Accuracy and Adversarial Robustness} We examine the influence of the hyperparameter $\beta$ on the distillation outcomes for APD, using a CLIP model with ViT-B/16 as the vision backbone.
+As shown in Figure \ref{fig:ablation_for_beta}, increasing $\beta$ results in a gradual decline in the student model's clean accuracy.
+On the other hand, the robust accuracy initially improves, peaking at $\beta=0.2$ before declining.
 This pattern arises because, as $\beta$ grows, the teacher model places greater emphasis on feedback from the student model during training, progressively deprioritizing the optimization of the natural objective.
-As a result, the soft labels produced by the teacher contain less semantic information relevant to generalization on natural examples, ultimately causing a reduction in the student model’s natural accuracy.
+As a result, the soft labels produced by the teacher contain less semantic information relevant to generalization on natural examples, ultimately causing a reduction in the student model’s clean accuracy.
 Additionally, when $\beta$ exceeds 0.4, the teacher model becomes overly focused on the student’s feedback, leading to weaker performance on natural examples.
-In this scenario, the teacher’s soft labels become unreliable, causing not only a significant decrease in the student model’s natural accuracy but also a drop in robust accuracy.
+In this scenario, the teacher’s soft labels become unreliable, causing not only a significant decrease in the student model’s clean accuracy but also a drop in robust accuracy.